October 11, 2020

 For artisanal fishing to survive, more young people need to see themselves as entrepreneurs, says Daniel Matos Caraballo, biologist and head researcher at the Department of Natural and Environmental Resources’ Fisheries Research Laboratory.
-Right now, he says, the average age of artisanal fishers is about 48.
+Right now, he says, the average age of artisanal fishermen is about 48.

-Shannon Kirby, GPJ, translated this story from Spanish.
+Shannon Kirby, GPJ, translated this article from Spanish.

 This article, originally published on March 1, 2020, was updated to reflect the economic impact of the coronavirus.